JinyongChung/WMH_progression_modeling/README.md

 **example1.m**: Calculate WMH severity from WMH volume (based on <1>new controls or <2>low-risk controls [n=13,811] from UK Biobank) and run SuStaIn modeling

-**example2.m**: Individual staging and subtyping, based on the 3-subtype model developed by this study
+**example2.m**: Individual subtyping and staging, based on the 3-subtype model developed by this study

 **example3.m**: Bullseye presentation